 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-As of March 2017, the BBB reported 122 closed AmSher complaints over the previous few decades, such as 50 closed complaints over the past 12 months.
-The BBB provides them a B evaluation.
-Additionally, Justia lists 11 complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and one alleging violations of the Telephone Consumer Protection Act.
-Moreover, the Consumer Financial Protection Bureau (CFPB) lists 111 closed complaints for 2016.
+As of November 2019, the BBB has closed 65 complaints against AmSher Receivables Management in the preceding 3 years, with 25 complaints closed in the previous 12 months.
+Most of those complaints cited problems with billing and collections.
+As of June 2013, the Consumer Financial Protection Bureau (CFPB) has closed 805 complaints involving ACS.
+Justia lists 10 complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and one alleging violations of the Telephone Consumer Protection Act.

 Press Releases of Lawsuits Brought On By Lemberg Law